ErpNetDocs/dev/web-client/registered-panels.md

 KanbanPanel
 ```

+`PivotPanel` displays repository data as an analytical pivot view. `KanbanPanel`
+displays repository objects as cards arranged by configured grouping fields.
+These
+panels use the navigator form's repository and filter context but have their own
-Availability depends on the selected view mode and repository capabilities.
+panel-specific layout sections.
+Availability depends on the selected view mode and
+repository capabilities.

 ### Filter side panels